Fattening in mean curvature flow: Introduction

 After this paper was written, we learned of recent interesting work~\cite{lee-zhao} by Tang-Kai Lee and Xinrui Zhao.
 Among other things, they prove existence of compact, smoothly embedded $m$-manifolds in $\RR^{m+1}$ (for $3\le m\le 6$) that fatten under mean curvature flow.
 We also learned that Ketover has independently proved (by minimax methods) existence of shrinkers similar (and perhaps identical) to the ones in this paper.
 He proves that the shrinkers give noncompact examples of fattening provided the genus is sufficiently large.

-We remark that combining the results of \cite{lee-zhao}, \cite{ketover}, and~\cites{chodosh-et-al} gives another proof (in addition to the one in this paper) of existence of {\bf compact}, smoothly embedded surfaces in $\RR^3$ that fatten under mean curvature flow.
+We remark that combining the results of \cite{lee-zhao}, \cite{ketover}, and~\cite{chodosh-et-al} gives another proof (in addition to the one in this paper) of existence of {\bf compact}, smoothly embedded surfaces in $\RR^3$ that fatten under mean curvature flow.
 Let $\Sigma$ be one of the fattening shrinkers produced by Ketover.
 By~\cite{lee-zhao}, there is a smoothly embedded closed surface in $\RR^3$ that develops a singularity with a tangent flow given by that shrinker.
 By~\cite{chodosh-et-al}, the surface then fattens.
-We believe that the proof in this paper is simpler and more direct, though of course it relies strongly on the deep work of Bamler and Kleiner.